cruxppc/cruxppc-ng-3.5/notes/install.md

 ## Install materials needed

 You will need a blank CD (not DVD).
+For some yet unknown reason, the CRUX PPC installer cannot be booted from a DVD.

 Download the CRUX PPC iso image file.
 Verify that your downloaded copy md5sum is correct.